Cyber Security

 2. Usage of Unsecured Wi-Fi Connection

-Another way your business could suffer from mobile security threats is when your employees use an unsecured Wi-Fi connection on their smartphone.
+Another way your business could suffer from mobile security threats is when your employees use an unsecured Wi-Fi connection on their smartphones.

-Sure, free Wi-Fi can be very useful when on the go but it’s important to be extremely careful when using such unsecured connections.
-This is because cyber attackers can create fake Wi-Fi networks solely to get hold of your data.
-They can also infect malware in your devices, especially if you share and download files using the internet.
+Sure, free Wi-Fi can be very useful when on the go, but it’s important to be extremely careful when using such unsecured connections.
+This is because cyber attackers can create fake Wi-Fi networks solely to obtain your data.
+They can also infect your devices with malware, especially if you share and download files online.

-Moreover, they can easily infiltrate other public connections as they don’t need any authentication.
-By doing so, they get full access to unsecured devices and therefore your employees’ credit card details, messages and emails.
+Moreover, they can easily infiltrate other public networks as they don’t need any authentication.
+By doing so, they gain full access to unsecured devices and therefore your employees’ credit card details, messages and emails.

 This data is then used by cyber criminals in the future to access your business apps, programs or systems pretending that it’s your employee.